rashettycode/PythonInvest/README.md

 -  When it becomes necessary to consider payment options in the API selection process.

 ### Module 2: Working with the Data (in Pandas)
-The Core Libraries for Data Analysis in Python
+-  The Core Libraries for Data Analysis in Python
-Explore the core libraries: Numpy, Pandas, and Matplotlib (including Seaborn and Plotly Express).
+-    Explore the core libraries: Numpy, Pandas, and Matplotlib (including Seaborn and Plotly Express).
-Understanding Data Types and Manipulation
+-    Understanding Data Types and Manipulation
-Delve into various data types: numeric, string, and date categories.
+-    Delve into various data types: numeric, string, and date categories.
-Master the art of generating dummy variables for comprehensive analysis.
+-    Master the art of generating dummy variables for comprehensive analysis.
-Enhancing Datasets with Feature Generation Techniques Derive additional features such as hour/day of the week, growth over different periods.
+-    Enhancing Datasets with Feature Generation Techniques
-Incorporate technical indicators using the TaLib library.
+-    Derive additional features such as hour/day of the week, growth over different periods.
-Understand predictive elements, including future growth over a week, a month, or a year.
+-    Incorporate technical indicators using the TaLib library.
-Effective Data Cleaning Strategies
+-    Understand predictive elements, including future growth over a week, a month, or a year.
-Learn strategies for cleaning and preparing data for analysis.
+-    Effective Data Cleaning Strategies
-Acquire skills in joining multiple datasets for a holistic view.
+-    Learn strategies for cleaning and preparing data for analysis.
-Thorough Descriptive Analysis
+-    Acquire skills in joining multiple datasets for a holistic view.
-Conduct a comprehensive descriptive analysis of the dataset.
+-    Thorough Descriptive Analysis
-Explore correlations within the data to uncover meaningful insights.
+-    Conduct a comprehensive descriptive analysis of the dataset.
-Homework
+-    Explore correlations within the data to uncover meaningful insights.